greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_r.html.md

 ### <a id="topic_irz_m3l_v3b"></a>Installing R

-For RHEL and CentOS, installing the PL/R package installs R in `$GPHOME/ext/R-<version>` and updates `$GPHOME/greenplum_path.sh` for Greenplum Database to use R.
+For RHEL/Oracle/Rocky, installing the PL/R package installs R in `$GPHOME/ext/R-<version>` and updates `$GPHOME/greenplum_path.sh` for Greenplum Database to use R.

-To use PL/R on Ubuntu host systems, you must install and configure R on all Greenplum Database host systems before installing PL/R.

 > **Note** You can use the [gpssh](../utility_guide/ref/gpssh.html) utility to run bash shell commands on multiple remote hosts.